kiranshashiny/Send_WhatsApp_Msg_from_ESP32/README.md

 https://www.callmebot.com/blog/free-api-whatsapp-messages/

-Follow the instructions in this page, get an API key
+Follow the instructions in this page, get an API key.

 Embed this into the ESP32 code,